openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 2. The fleet administrator creates a `ClusterLogForwarder` stanza in the `open-cluster-management-observability` namespace that describes the list of log forwarding outputs.
 This stanza will eventually be deployed on all the managed clusters.
 3. The fleet administrator creates a `OpenTelemetryCollector` stanza in the `open-cluster-management-observability` namespace that describes the list of trace receivers, processors, connectors and exporters.
 This stanza will eventually be deployed on all the managed clusters.
 4. For each managed cluster the **fleet administrator** or the **addon-manager** component provide on the managed cluster namespace additional configuration resources:
-  1. The **fleet administrator** creates for each `Secret` referenced in the `ClusterLogForwarder` and/or `OpenTelemetryCollector` stanzas a `Secret` resource in each managed cluster namespace on the hub. (**Optional:** The **fleet administrator** can also create shared Secret's in `open-cluster-management-observability` namespace to be shared across all managed clusters).
+  1. The **addon-manager** component will create based on the `ClusterManagementAddon` placements a `ManagedClusterAddon` resource.
+The `ManagedClusterAddon` specifies in the config stanzas (`ClusterLogForwarder` and/or `OpenTelemetryCollector`) that should be used by MCOA.
-  2. The **addon-manager** component will created based on the `ClusterManagementAddon` placements a `ManagedClusterAddon` resource.
-The `ManagedClusterAddon` specifies in turn the resources (CLF + OTELCol) that should be used by MCOA.
+  2. The **fleet administrator** creates a `Secret` on the managed cluster namespace for each secret referenced on the config stanzas (`ClusterLogForwarder` and/or `OpenTelemetryCollector`). (**Optional:** The **fleet administrator** can also create shared Secret's in `open-cluster-management-observability` namespace to be shared across all managed clusters).
   3. For both CLF and OTELCol everytime a `Secret` is referenced, MCOA will look for a `Secret` with the refenced name in the namespace of the managed cluster.
-If no secret is found it will instead look for it in the namespace of the resource (CLF/OTELCol).
+If no secret is found, it will instead look for it in the namespace of the config stanza (CLF/OTELCol).
-5. The MCOA will then render a `ManifestWorks` resource per cluster that consists of a rendered manifest list (i.e. `Subscription`, `ClusterLogForwarder`, `OpenTelemetryCollector`, `Secret`...).
+5. MCOA will then render a `ManifestWorks` resource per managed cluster that consists of a rendered manifest list (i.e. `Subscription`, `ClusterLogForwarder`, `OpenTelemetryCollector`, `Secret`...).
 6. The WorkAgentController on each managed cluster will apply each individual manifest from the `ManifestWorks` locally.

 #### Variation and form factor considerations [optional]

 The workflow above describes the default configuration for MCOA, however, it will also support deploying for both logs and traces multiple collectors.
-This is described in more detail in the [ACM-DDR-025: Multi-cluster Observability Addon](https://docs.google.com/document/d/1Yha0IvwmTOzc3HMqG0gj9edRjlPIzIAwvotIFqCBJ9E/edit#heading=h.pcdmckal8d53) document.
+This is described in more detail in the [ACM-DDR-025: Multi-cluster Observability Addon](mcoa-adr) document.

 ### API Extensions

 With the introduction of MCOA we will extend the `MultiClusterObservability` resource with a new set of fields under an optional field called `capabilities`.
 The capabilities is the user's expression on which of the supported observability data collection and storage methods is desired to be used across the fleet.
-More detail in [ACM-DDR-025: Multi-cluster Observability Addon](https://docs.google.com/document/d/1Yha0IvwmTOzc3HMqG0gj9edRjlPIzIAwvotIFqCBJ9E/edit#heading=h.pcdmckal8d53) document.
+More detail in [ACM-DDR-025: Multi-cluster Observability Addon](mcoa-adr) document.

 ### Implementation Details/Notes/Constraints [optional]